NWylynko/bakery/README.md

 Initially I wanted to use PNPM as I have heard good things and seems to run nice and fast.
 However, Turborepo does not support the `prune` command with PNPM, which we need to create docker builds.
 So I will now try to use Yarn, the issue is I don't know if I should use version 1, 2 or 3 of Yarn.

+## Why is the auth service not using kafka on register and login?

+My concern with using kafka to do authentication is security.
+Obviously we don't want to store users passwords in plain text in a kafka topic.
+However, I don't know if there is a way to do this without storing the password in plain text.
+I believe the solution to this is to salt & hash the password first then pass it with the username to the kafka topic.
+I may re-visit this but for now I will just store it directly in a mongo database first, then fire off the register event to kafka for other services to listen on.

 # Setup and Run

 1. clone the repo